 Buying Small Swimming Pool Filters?
 Here Is Your Checklist.

 All pools require filters and pumps.
 Small pools use filters adapted to their size and specific needs.
-There are a number of different filters that can be used with small pools.
+However, there are a number of different filters that can be used with small pools.

-I have broken down everything you need if you want to do it yourself.
+I have broken down everything you need to know to make this process as simple as possible.

 - First, what is the size of your pool?
-It is very likely that the measurements are carried out by the manufacturer or their distributor.
+It is very likely that there are already specific measurements provided to you by the manufacturer or distributor.
 This means it will probably be in the manual or instruction booklet.

 - How long does it take all the water in your pool to pass through the filter?
 This is called the turnover rate and should generally be done at least once every 10 hours.